 Flour & Ash – This simple pizzeria is named after its two founding elements – the 72-hour aged sourdough dough made from locally milled flour and the wood-fired oven which gives the pizzas their characteristic charred and bubbling finish.

-Bakers & Co.
-Inspired by the blossoming food culture of San Francisco, this Gloucester Road café from the founders of tapas restaurant Bravas specialises in a fresh and vibrant selection of breakfasts and brunch.
+Bakers & Co.– Inspired by the blossoming food culture of San Francisco, this Gloucester Road café from the founders of tapas restaurant Bravas specialises in a fresh and vibrant selection of breakfasts and brunch.
 The famed sourdough bread is baked fresh every day on the premises and the overflowing counter of cakes and sweet treats is hard to ignore.

-Maitreya Social A forerunner to Bristol’s now vibrant vegetarian restaurant scene, this popular establishment offers a locally sourced, seasonal menu of inventive vegetarian, vegan and gluten-free dishes.
+Maitreya Social – A forerunner to Bristol’s now vibrant vegetarian restaurant scene, this popular establishment offers a locally sourced, seasonal menu of inventive vegetarian, vegan and gluten-free dishes.
 Expect to find influences from the cuisines of North Africa, the Middle East and Mediterranean from brunch right through to dinner.
+Baowow – This affordable Asian street food restaurant caters for the lunchtime and early evening crowds of central Bristol, specialising in warming, nutritious bowls of Vietnamese pho and delicately steamed Thai bao buns.
+If you are in need of a caffeine kick, try the Vietnamese coffee.

 Casamia– Holding a Michelin star since 2009, every aspect of the seasonally evolving menu is full of passion – and the décor changes to match, too!